Geemal2004/Hospital-Management-System/README.md

-# Hospital Management System with C#
+# Hospital Management System with C# Desktop Application

 ## Overview
 HMS-C#-An-Gr is a Hospital Management System built using C#.
 It provides functionalities to manage hospital operations such as patient records, appointments, staff management, and more.